 Lauren is an ST6 paediatrics trainee with aspirations to pursue a career in neonatology and an interest in genetics and whole genome sequencing.
 She achieved a distinction in her Master’s in Genomics with Imperial College London and published a review article on the uses of pre-natal whole exome sequencing in the diagnosis of fetal abnormalities.
 She was first involved with NeoTRIPS during the EOS sepsis project and is driven by a desire to improve developmental outcomes in pre-term infants through family integrated and developmental care.
 Her pursuits outside of work include teaching yoga and charity fundraising by way of varied sporting challenges.

-Cheryl is one of the co-founders of NeoTRIPS and now works as a Consultant Neonatologist at Chelsea & Westminster Hospital and is an NIHR Clinician Scientist at Imperial College London.
+Cheryl is a co-founder of NeoTRIPS and now works as a Consultant Neonatologist at Chelsea & Westminster Hospital and is an NIHR Clinician Scientist at Imperial College London.
 Cheryl is the BAPM data lead and her research focuses on the application of ‘real-world’ data to help identify neonatal interventions to improve lifelong outcomes.

 Dev is one of the co-founders of NeoTRIPS and has now left trainee life to take up a role as a Consultant Neonatologist at Hillingdon Hospital London.
 Dev is passionate about inspiring the next generation of trainees to take part in large-scale projects to improve patient care.